jsplumb/community-edition/README.md

 # jsPlumb

+This project is the Community edition of jsPlumb.
+It is open source and MIT/GPL2 licensed.
+If you're looking for the Toolkit edition please visit [https://jsplumbtoolkit.com](https://jsplumbtoolkit.com).

 If you're new to jsPlumb, please do take the time to read the [documentation](https://docs.jsplumbtoolkit.com/community/).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

-This project is the 'Community Edition' of jsPlumb.
-The 'Toolkit Edition' is a commercially-licensed wrapper around this.

 **This project is not the correct place to report issues for the Toolkit edition**.
 The Toolkit is not a public project.
 Issues reported for the Toolkit edition in this issue tracker will be deleted.

-This is version 6.x of the jsPlumb Community Edition.

 ## Packages